Azure/reliable-web-app-pattern-java/prod-deployment.md

     ```

     *We encourage readers to choose paired regions for multi-regional web apps.
 Paired regions typically offer low network latency, data residency in the same geography, and sequential updating.
 Read [Azure paired regions](https://learn.microsoft.com/en-us/azure/reliability/cross-region-replication-azure#azure-paired-regions) to learn more about these regions.*

-1. The following are required values that must be set:

-    - `JUMPBOX_PASSWORD` - This is the password for the jump box.
-The password has to fulfill 3 out of these 4 conditions: Has lower characters, Has upper characters, Has a digit, Has a special character other than "_"

-    Run the following commands to set these values:

-    ```shell
-    azd env set JUMPBOX_PASSWORD <password>
-    ```

 1. Run the following command to create the Azure resources (about 45-minutes to provision):